spack/github-actions-buildcache/README.md

 ## Working with *private* repos and buildcaches

-When your repo or Github Packages where the buildcache is stored are private, you need to specify the OCI credentials already *before* `spack concretize`.
+When your repo or Github package where the buildcache is stored is private, you need to specify the OCI credentials already *before* `spack concretize`.
 This is because Spack needs to fetch the buildcache index.
 Also, remember to remove the `--push` flag from `spack mirror set`, since fetching needs